-Proteins interact with DNA and RNA through similar physical forces which include electrostatic interactions (salt bridges), dipolar interactions (hydrogen bonding, H-bonds), entropic effects (hydrophobic interactions) and dispersion forces (base stacking).
-These forces contribute in varying degrees to proteins binding in a sequence-specific (tight) or non-sequence specific (loose) manner.
-For example, specific protein–DNA interactions are commonly mediated by an α-helix motif in the protein which inserts itself into the major groove of the DNA, recognizing and interacting with a specific base sequence through H-bonds and salt bridges.
-In addition, the affinity and specificity of a particular protein–nucleic acid interaction can be increased through protein oligomerization or multi-protein complex formation (e.g. GCN4, glucocorticoid receptor, transcription initiation complexes, mRNA splicing complexes, RISC, etc.).
+Proteins interact with DNA and RNA through similar physical forces, which include electrostatic interactions (salt bridges), dipolar interactions (hydrogen bonding, H-bonds), entropic effects (hydrophobic interactions) and dispersion forces (base stacking).
+These forces contribute in varying degrees to proteins binding in a sequence-specific (tight) or non–sequence-specific (loose) manner.
+For example, specific protein–DNA interactions are commonly mediated by an α-helix motif in the protein that inserts itself into the major groove of the DNA, recognizing and interacting with a specific base sequence through H-bonds and salt bridges.
+In addition, the affinity and specificity of a particular protein–nucleic acid interaction can be increased through protein oligomerization or multi-protein complex formation (e.g., GCN4, glucocorticoid receptor, transcription initiation complexes, mRNA splicing complexes, RISC, etc.).
 The secondary and tertiary structure formed by nucleic acid sequences (especially in RNA) provides an important additional mechanism by which proteins recognize and bind particular nucleic acid sequences.

 The DNA- or RNA-binding function of a protein is localized in discrete conserved domains within its tertiary structure.
 An individual protein can have multiple repeats of the same nucleic acid binding domain or can have several different domains found within its structure.
 The identity of the individual domains and their relative arrangement are functionally important within the protein.
 Several common DNA binding domains include zinc fingers, helix-turn-helix, helix-loop-helix, winged helix and leucine zipper.
 RNA-binding specificity and function are constituted by zinc finger, KH, S1, PAZ, PUF, PIWI and RRM (RNA recognition motif) domains.
 Multiple nucleic acid binding domains with a single protein can increase specificity and affinity of the protein for certain target nucleic acid sequences, mediate a change in the topology of the target nucleic acid, properly position other nucleic acid sequences for recognition or regulate the activity of enzymatic domains within the binding protein.